 Answer: This type of chair caning goes by a few different names; French Caning, Blind Caning and Continental Caning.
 It is done using regular sized cane, woven in the traditional 7-step method design, but the holes drilled in the framework do not go all the way through.

-This difficult and rather delicate weave is usually reserved for use in the backs or under arms of chairs rather than in the seats, because it’s a lighter more fragile weave and not strong enough for heavy use needed in the seats.
+This difficult and rather delicate weave is usually reserved for use in the backs of or under the arms of chairs rather than in the seats because it’s a lighter more fragile weave and not strong enough for heavy use needed in the seats.

 For instructions to do the weaving yourself, check for the book, “Chair Seating” by Johnson, Barratt and Butcher.
 It is by far the greatest caning instruction book and has the most thorough coverage of all types of chair seating.
 It’s the best buy for your money, no matter what the cost!

 4.)
 QUESTION: Can I change a spline cane chair to one with drilled holes?